 For nearly 10 years, Keith has been overseeing board, C and senior level search assignments working with boards, management teams and investors where the mantra is rapid and long-term value creation and liquidity.
-He also works closely with top-tier principal investing funds in the build-out of their investment, portfolio support and related teams.
+He has also been instrumental in the build-out of principal investing teams.
 Prior to DHR, Mr. Giarman built the CEO practice for one of the premiere boutique executive recruiting firms in Silicon Valley serving the venture capital community.